Sarah & Clayton Martin

 Sue Martin, is a nationally-known dressage instructor and rider.
 Sue has been an instructor of many top riders, and has trained multiple horses to Grand Prix.

-The clinic she did for GVDS in February received rave reviews and requests for her return.
+Sue gave a GVDS/USDF sponsored clinic in February which received rave reviews and requests for her return.
 Auditors were treated to an in depth look at training at all levels.
 (GVDS members can view the video of her Saturday night talk to the club.)

 For information on clinics with Sue Martin,